-My fascination with nautical jewelry (and all things nautical) began at a very early age.
+My fascination with beautiful nautical jewelry (and all things nautical) began at a very early age.
 I still remember like it was yesterday, the days that we used to go camping on the beach for weeks.
 I think I was about 4 or 5 years old when the family obsession with camping really took off.

 Nothing like waking up early in the morning, listening to the waves, watching the sunrise and munching on that delicious fresh toast that my mother used to prepare for us.
 Heaven on earth.

 I also remember me and my brother pestering my dad to get one of those fabulous cabin cruisers (or a small yacht) so we could spend the day “hopping” from one beach to the other.
 It never happened haha Those boats were (and probably still are) super expensive and we couldn’t afford one.

 Still that didn’t stop me from fantasizing about dropping my non-existent boat anchor at a lovely, secluded beach haha

 I think that this fixation must have stuck with me because I still love anchors.
 In fact, I have many anchor themed accessories and decor.
 And of course, since I’ve started making jewelry, anchors have featured heavily in my creations.